syayidalaziz10/crawl-berita-cnn/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)

 Data will be collected from several websites using web scraping techniques.
-We can apply this method using python, request and beautifulsopu
+We can apply this method using python, request and beautifulsoup

 ## List Website